panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 > Profile before optimizing

-Any optimization adds in complexity.
+Any optimization adds complexity.
 Any optimization added too early is a risk because the optimized code may change many times.

 These considerations to the usage of `useCallback()` hooks.
 The best use case of it is to memoize the callback functions that are supplied to heavy memoized child components.

 Either way, even if your situation fits, profile and then decide to apply `useCallback()`.